- Get link

 -

-Demonstrate discipline and intention
+Demonstrate discipline

 -

-Reinforce family-wide expectations
+Reinforce shared family expectations

 -

-Protect your own attention, focus, and emotional health
+Protect their own attention and emotional health

 -

-Lead with authority, wisdom, and faith-aligned values
+Lead with credibility and integrity

-The goal isn’t perfection — it’s visibility, accountability, and modeling.
+The goal is visibility, accountability, and modeling.